1995parham-learning/1995parham-learning.github.io/content/Tools/Redpanda.md

 Consumers are client applications that subscribe to Redpanda topics to asynchronously read events.
 Consumers can store, process, or react to the events.

 Redpanda decouples producers from consumers to allow for asynchronous event processing, event tracking, event manipulation, and event archiving.
-Producers and consumers interact with Redpanda using the Apache Kafka® API.
+Producers and consumers interact with Redpanda using the Apache Kafka API.

 ## Redpanda CLI